10 Signs of Chemical Submission and How to Protect Your Safety at Night

 Unusual physical evidence

-Disheveled clothing, signs of violence, missing personal belongings, lost phone, unknown bank transactions, messages sent without memory, or returning to an unexpected place can be warning signs.
+Disheveled clothing, signs of violence, missing personal belongings, lost phone, unknown bank transactions, messages sent without memory, or returning to an unplanned location can be warning signs.

 Loss of sense of time